DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 Agent spans represent a dynamic sequence of operations where a large language model determines and executes operations based on the inputs.
 For example, an agent span might represent a series of reasoning steps controlled by a [ReAct agent][1].

-Agent spans are frequently the root span for traces representing autonomous agents or reasoning agents
+Agent spans are frequently the root span for traces representing autonomous agents or reasoning agents.

 Agent spans may have any spans as children, which represent child steps orchestrated by a reasoning engine.